While mindlessly procrastinating on Facebook the other day, I found this repulsive image:

 I think it’s safe to assume that not all Black women twerk on trains.
 I know I’m not that bold.
 Not all Black women even know how to twerk (sorry to burst your bubble).

 Yet, the way Black women are portrayed in media is the way people, including other Black people, view us as a whole.
-And the fact that this meme got praise from Black folks shows the media’s negative effect on our own views on our culture.
+And the fact that this meme got praise from tons of Black folks shows the media’s negative effect on our own views of our culture.

 Assumption #3: Black women are no longer fighting for equality